myrrlyn/website-content/index.md

 <!-- - [Public Key][pubkey] -->

+If you *do* have my phone number, you *should*, but by no means must, use [Signal] to text me.
+Again, it’s more a habit thing than anything else; normal texts are also fine.

 ## Social Policy

 I have believed in the virtues of a strong and diverse social graph since the